rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 - `finally` is able to override any returns or throws from the try/catch blocks, if explicitly returning/throwing from the finally block.
 - if `finally` performs a side effect, both try/catch block return values, and side effects will take place.

+**HOWEVER** these blocks are synchronous, so if any asynchronous callbacks are registered within any of the blocks, there is no guarantee for the execution order of those callbacks.
+In other words, `try...catch` an async promise will never work if you are trying to use it to catch async errors.

 ### else-if

 This actually a syntactic shorthand, and not an official language feature.
 It is equivalent to: